alevelcompsci/alevelcomputerscience/README.md

 - [ ] Add more data structures to data structures section

 ### Site features
-- [-] Rewrite comment system to use MongoDB
+- [x] Rewrite comment system to use MongoDB
-- [-] Add user accounts
+- [x] Add user accounts
-- [-] Rewrite front end comment system to remove vunerabilites
+- [x] Rewrite front end comment system to remove vunerabilites
 - [ ] Rewrite site in react???
 - [ ] Add a way for users to submit their own content